 The City has prepared suggested route to school maps that indicate the best routes for your children to take.
 These routes take advantage of signalized crossings and adult crossing guards.
-Copies of the routes can be obtained from the School District or by visiting the Safe Routes to School Walk & Bike Audits page.
+Copies of the routes can be obtained from the School District or by visiting the Suggested Routes to School Page.

 As A Resident...

 Be aware of road conditions, traffic patterns and alternate routes to your destination.
 Be aware of the rules of the road as a pedestrian, bicyclist or motorist.

 Talk with your neighbors about traffic safety.
 Be aware of existing conditions and notify the City when situations seem to create a problem.
 Think about ways in which these situations might be changed prior to contacting the City.

 Report damaged, faded or missing traffic signs and help maintain good visibility by trimming landscaping.
 Especially important is sight distance at intersection corner lots.

 The City installs traffic signs to regulate parking and speeds and to warn of traffic hazards.
 Residents can request that warning or regulatory signs be placed at appropriate locations to warn of hazards or regulate parking.

 To increase the visibility of pedestrians, bicyclists and other vehicles, the City installs street lighting in residential neighborhoods.
 This higher visibility generally leads to a reduction in collisions.
 The installation of street lighting has also shown to reduce neighborhood crime.

 Letter: City Electrician, City of Davis, 23 Russell Boulevard, Davis, CA 95616

 Maintain The Roadway System